wodowiesel/PiFunk/README.md

 [License Guideline](LICENSE.md) under Open-Source GPLv3.0

-Would appreciate beeing Named in the Source
+Would appreciate beeing named in the source